NicolasLagaillardie/mpst_rust_github/artifact.md

 ---

-## Part III: A walkthrough tutorial on checking your own protocols with `Mp-anon` <a name="PartIII"></a>
+## Part III: A walkthrough tutorial on checking your own protocols with `MultiCrusty` <a name="PartIII"></a>

 You can write your own examples using
-(1) generated types from `Scribble` (top-down approach) or (2) your own types written with `Mp-anon` and then check them using the kmc tool (bottom-up approach).
+(1) generated types from `Scribble` (top-down approach) or (2) your own types written with `MultiCrusty` and then check them using the kmc tool (bottom-up approach).

 ### 3.1 Top-down: Generating Types from Scribble

-In the `top-down` approach, protocols written in the protocol description language `Scribble` are used for generating Mp-anon types.
+In the `top-down` approach, protocols written in the protocol description language `Scribble` are used for generating MultiCrusty types.

 You can use our implementation of a simple recursive protocol that forwards (adds) a number between three participants.
 The protocol is provided in the `Scribble` repository as a start.
 The protocol is located in [scribble-java/scribble-demos/scrib/fib/src/fib/Fib.scr](scribble-java/scribble-demos/scrib/fib/src/fib/Fib.scr)

 <details>
 <summary>
-Follow the steps to implement a simple *adder* example with Scribble and mp-anon
+Follow the steps to implement a simple *adder* example with Scribble and MultiCrusty
 </summary>

 1️⃣ &nbsp; Generate Rust Types from Scribble